Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-Recently, Lisovets et al.~\cite{lisovets2021iphone} (2021) presented the first physical SCA on an Apple iPhone for extracting the 256-bit device-specific, hardware-based user identifier (UID) key.
-The UID key is used as input with the user's passcode to a password-based key derivation function to generate a passcode key.
-This passcode key is used subsequently to unwrap additional keys from the system keybag, a system file in which per-file data encryption keys are stored by the iPhone's on-SoC AES encryption engine for FBE.\footnote{The work targets an Apple iPhone 4, which does not include a Secure Enclave Processor found on modern iPhone models (\S\ref{sec:proprietary}).
+Recently, Lisovets et al.~\cite{lisovets2021iphone} (2021) described the first physical SCA on an Apple iPhone 4 for extracting the 256-bit hardware-based user identifier (UID) key.
+The UID is used with the user's passcode to generate a passcode key from a password-based KDF to unwrap keys from the system keybag, which contains per-file data encryption keys for FBE using the SoC's AES encryption engine.\footnote{The work targets an Apple iPhone 4, which does not include a Secure Enclave Processor found on modern iPhone models (\S\ref{sec:proprietary}).
 The SEP prevents the application processor from accessing the UID for ultimately unwrapping FBE keys.
-Exploiting vulnerable boot ROM is, therefore, not enough to access the AES engine to mount the same attack.} A two-part attack is used for recovering the UID.
-The first part requires exploiting a vulnerability in boot ROM to load an unauthorised bootloader that can submit unlimited encryption queries to the AES engine.
-The second part is then to use a chosen-plaintext SCA attack using EM-based correlation power analysis of the AES engine.
-Traces are collected by placing a probe on the Apple A4 SoC, which are triggered by the unauthorised bootloader after re-configuring one of the device's GPIO pins, e.g.\ volume button.
-For the measurement equipment, a Langer EMV-Technik RF-B 0,3-3 EM probe, a Langer EMV-Technik PA 303 SMA amplifier, and Teledyne LeCroy WaveRunner 8254M with 2.5 GHz bandwidth (sampling at 40 GS/S) are used.
-Successful key recovery was achieved after 300 million traces at most collected over a two week period; less than three hours was needed to perform the analysis using two Nvidia RTX 2080 TI GPUs.
-In addition to the EM-based attack, a power-based SCA is mounted by measuring the voltage across a $1\Omega$ shunt resistor on an external board connected between an external power supply and the iPhone, which required modifying the PCB (Figure \ref{fig:pcb-lisovets}).
-Using this approach, the authors are able to recover the UID key with 200 million traces using correlation power analysis.
-While experimental evidence is not provided, the authors believe the attack can be extended to modern models but SCA countermeasures might be present.
+Exploiting vulnerable boot ROM is, therefore, not enough to access the AES engine to mount the same attack.} A two-part attack was conducted: 1), using a known bootloader exploit to introduce an unauthorised component for submitting unlimited encryption queries to the AES engine; which was followed by, 2), using EM correlation power analysis against the AES engine.
+EM traces were measured from a probe on the Apple A4 SoC using a trigger from a GPIO pin re-configured by the unauthorised bootloader.
+For the specific equipment, a Langer EMV-Technik RF-B 0,3-3 EM probe, a Langer EMV-Technik PA 303 SMA amplifier, and a LeCroy WaveRunner 8254M oscilloscope (2.5GHz bandwidth, 40GS/s sampling rate) were used for trace acquisition.
+Key recovery was achieved after 300 million traces collected over a two week period, which required up to three hours of analysis using two Nvidia RTX 2080 TI GPUs.
+In addition to the EM SCA, a power analysis attack was also mounted by measuring the voltage across a $1\Omega$ shunt resistor on an external board connected between the external power supply and the iPhone.
+This required invasive modifications to the PCB (Figure \ref{fig:pcb-lisovets}).
+The UID could then be recovered after 200 million traces using correlation analysis.
+The authors state that the attack could be extended to modern models, although SCA countermeasures are likely to be present.

 \paragraph{\textbf{SCAs on MCUs and Related Systems.}}